This story is brought to you by Bayer Berkeley.

 “We’re taking the raw potential of our young people and building upon their strengths to ready them for opportunities within the biotech sphere.
 It’s beautiful to see these students transform into young professionals and develop the confidence to return to the classroom with a focus on higher education and pursuing a STEM related career.”
 Gayden said.

 As for Fite, “I want to work to support the health of Black mothers and their babies,” she says.
 She dreams of attending Howard University next year and preparing to give back to her community through a career in medicine.

 This story is written and sponsored by Bayer Berkeley.
 Bayer is a global enterprise with core competencies in the life science fields of health care and nutrition.
 Its products and services are designed to benefit people by supporting efforts to overcome the major challenges presented by a growing and aging global population.
-At the same time, the Group aims to increase its earning power and create value through innovation and growth.
 Bayer is committed to the principles of sustainable development, and the Bayer brand stands for trust, reliability and quality throughout the world.
-In fiscal 2019, the Group employed around 104,000 people and had sales of 43.5 billion euros.
-Capital expenditures amounted to 2.9 billion euros, R&D expenses to 5.3 billion euros.
-For more information, go to www.bayer.com.
+In the Bay Area, Bayer’s Pharmaceutical division has operations in San Francisco, home of its Open Innovation Center — North America West, and Berkeley.
+In Berkeley, more than 1,000 employees collaborate to provide medicines to hemophilia patients in more than 50 countries and also develop and manufacture medicines for clinical studies that address health conditions ranging from cardiovascular disease to cancer.
+Building on its strong foundation in biologics development and biomanufacturing in Berkeley, Bayer plans to diversify operations.
+The company will be investing in new facilities and technologies that speed the development and launch of specialty medicines.
+For more information, go to www.bayer.com/berkeley.